 I’ve seen this a few times where people kind of ramble and they give this big waffle because they haven’t put time into getting clear on who they are, who they serve, what they offer, what they do.

-I see this when I go networking too, people give a convulated answer and start talking about the method, but they’re not clear on the result.
+I see this when I go networking too, people give a convoluted answer and start talking about the method, but they’re not clear on the result.

 They don’t have clarity on “This is who I am, this is what I do in the world and these are my goals.”

-The other why clarity is so important, is because lack of clarity is bad for our mental health.
+The other why clarity is so important is because the lack of clarity is bad for our mental health.